The-Animonculory/DogeCraft/GUIDE.md

 * [Basic Shields](https://www.curseforge.com/minecraft/mc-mods/basic-shields-fabric) - Basic Shields adds vanilla-style shields to Minecraft for each material.
 All shields fully support banners!
 * [AdaPaxels](https://www.curseforge.com/minecraft/mc-mods/adapaxels) - This mod adds Paxels which are tools combining blocks that can be mined by a pickaxe, an axe, a shovel and a hoe.
 They can also make paths strip logs with right click.
 * [Colorful Armor](https://www.curseforge.com/minecraft/mc-mods/colorful-armor) - This mod makes chain, iron, gold, and diamond armor able to be dyed.
+* [Cosmetic Armor](https://www.curseforge.com/minecraft/mc-mods/cosmetic-armor-fabric) - With this Fabric mod, you gain 4 extra slots for armor.
+The armor put in there will display on your character, but won't provide any defense values or other functionality.

 ## Utilities
 * [Campanion](https://www.curseforge.com/minecraft/mc-mods/campanion) -  Campainion is a camping companion that adds items and utilities to improve your life away from home.
 * [Cammies Wearable Backpacks](https://www.curseforge.com/minecraft/mc-mods/cammies-wearable-backpacks) - Just a small mod that adds 16 backpacks to the game that can be worn in the chest slot.
 * [Carrier](https://www.curseforge.com/minecraft/mc-mods/carrier) - Carrier allows you to easily transport chests, entities and spawners but you get slowness and increased hunger.
+* [Comforts](https://www.curseforge.com/minecraft/mc-mods/comforts-fabric) - Comforts is a mod that adds sleeping bags and hammocks to Minecraft.

 ## Worldgen
 * [YUNG's Better Dungeons](https://www.curseforge.com/minecraft/mc-mods/yungs-better-dungeons-fabric) - A complete redesign of Minecraft's dungeons like never before.
 YUNG's Better Dungeons redesigns vanilla dungeons while also adding three new dungeons: Catacombs, Fortresses of the Undead, and Spider Caves!